 Dr. Jeffrey Leung holds degrees in Saxophone Performance and Music Theory from Michigan State University, University of Michigan, Northwestern University, and University of Toronto.
 His mentors include Professor Joseph Lulloff, Dr. Timothy McAllister, Dr. Wallace Halladay, Dr. Christian Matijas Mecca, Dr. Leigh VanHandel, and Dr. Michael Callahan.

-Jeffrey is a Conn-Selmer and Key Leaves Artist, endorser of Lagan Music instrument customizations and products, and exclusively performs with Ishimori – Wood Stone ligatures.
+Jeffrey is an endorsed performing artist for Conn-Selmer instruments, Legere Reeds, and Key Leaves, endorser of Lagan Music instrument customizations and products, and exclusively performs with Ishimori – Wood Stone ligatures.

 "Jeffrey’s discipline and musicianship are matched by his genuine care for others.
 He is the epitome of a collaborator, and he always brings a well-considered viewpoint."

 Dr. Tyler Austin

 Director of Bands and Assistant Professor of Music at Old Dominion University

 Artistic Director of the Maryland Chamber Winds